 Dr. N. Fadeke Castor is a Black Feminist anthropologist, and African Diaspora Studies scholar who has taught at Williams College, and Duke University.
-She currently is an Assistant Professor in Anthropology and Africana at Texas A&M University.
 She received her Ph.D. in cultural anthropology from the University of Chicago with a focus on post-colonialism, religion, and race in the Caribbean.
 Dr. Castor conducted extensive ethnographic research in Trinidad between 1998 and 2012, including three continuous years (2002-5) supported by grants from Fulbright-Hays and the Wenner-Gren Foundation.
 Her current research and teaching interests include religion, performance, social identities (esp. race, gender, class), citizenship, identity and representation in popular/public culture, and decolonization, in the African Diaspora (specifically in the Caribbean and West Africa).
 Dr. Castor is also initiated in the Yoruba diasporic religion to Ifá, Obatala, and Egbe where she holds the titles Omo Awo Fadeke and Iyalode Egbefunmilayo.

 In her written work she explores emerging forms of cultural citizenship with special attention to the performance of decolonizing practices and intersections of identity.
 Dr. Castor’s book, Spiritual Citizenship: Transnational Pathways from Black Power to Ifá in Trinidad (Duke University Press 2017), argues that the Trinidad Orisha/Ifá religion emerges from black power as central to the development of decolonization practices and cultures.
 This African-diasporic religion draws from spiritual epistemologies embedded in transnational networks to inform a global spiritual citizenship intimately tied to black liberation.
 An article from this project, “Shifting multicultural citizenship: Trinidad Orisha opens the road,” has been published in Cultural Anthropology.
 Her new project, Black Spirits Matter, looks at the interplay of African diasporic religions, social justice, and transnationalism as an example of spiritual citizenship in action.